 When is a joke not a joke?

 By Sue Roffey|2017-10-10T19:21:25+01:00December 7th, 2012|Blogs, Social emotional learning|Comments Off on When is a joke not a joke?

 About the Author: Sue Roffey

-Sue Roffey FRSA FBPsS is a psychologist, academic, author, activist and speaker.
-She holds posts as Honorary Associate Professor at University College, London and the University of Exeter and Adjunct Associate Professor at the Western Sydney University, and also affiliated to the Wellbeing Institute at Cambridge University.
+Dr Sue Roffey FRSA FBPsS is a psychologist, academic, author, activist and speaker.
+She holds posts as Honorary Associate Professor at University College, London and Adjunct Associate Professor at the Western Sydney University, and also affiliated to the Wellbeing Institute at Cambridge University.
 She is a member of the Advisory Board of the Carnegie Centre of Excellence for Mental Health in Schools, and was a member of the Editorial Board of Educational and Child Psychology.